-To anyone born anywhere within Asia, like me, Vietnamese coffee is not all that big a deal; after all, that’s how we drink our coffee and tea, with condensed milk.
+To anyone born anywhere within Asia, like me, Vietnamese coffee is not all that big a deal; because that’s how we drink our coffee and tea, with condensed milk.
 Before the advent of Starbucks et al, naturally.

 How do you like your Coffee?

 I like mine any which way I can get it!
 Black, white, sweet, hot, cold, in a shake, in a smoothie, in cake, and in supplements.
 As you can see above, it makes a great workout drink.
 And one product I recently discovered, is Organo Gold, I just love their various coffee selections!